wilcoxjay/mypyvy/README.md

 ## Dependencies

-You need python version 3.8 because we like to use shiny things.
+You need python version 3.8 or higher.
-Any version of the form 3.8.X should work.

 ```
-python3.8 --version
+python3 --version
 Python 3.8.2
 ```

 Make sure z3 is installed and on your `PYTHONPATH`.
-Basic functionality should work with any version from the past few years, but for best results, use a recent release, such as 4.8.8.
+Basic functionality should work with any version from the past few years, but for best results, use a recent release, such as 4.11.2.

 ```
 z3 --version
-Z3 version 4.8.8 - 64 bit
+Z3 version 4.11.2 - 64 bit
 ```

 Importing z3 should work (not report any errors) as follows.

 ```
-python3.8
+python3
 ...
 >>> import z3
 >>>